wmcbrine/hmevlc/README.txt

-HME/VLC video streamer, v3.5
+HME/VLC video streamer, v3.6
 by William McBrine <wmcbrine@gmail.com>
-February 5, 2009
+July 3, 2010

-A simple streaming HME server for the TiVo Series 3 or HD.
+A simple streaming HME server for the TiVo Series 3+.

 Uses ports 9043 and 9044.
-Tested on Ubuntu Linux 8.04 and 8.10, Mac OS X 10.4, and Windows XP.
+Tested on Ubuntu Linux 8.04 through 10.04, Mac
+OS X 10.4, and Windows XP.

 Requirements:

-- TiVo S3 or HD with 9.4 or later software
+- TiVo S3, HD or Premiere with 9.4 or later software

-- Python 2.4 or later (2.5 or later recommended)
+- Python -- 2.x only (2.6.x recommended)
   http://python.org/

 - VLC (0.8.6 recommended)